NotLucaM/Linear-Regression-Keras/readme.md

 A project for me to learn basic tensorflow with keras.
+The code does a simple linear regression.